 I have since gotten so many inquiries about the subject that I have dedicated an entire area of my website to articles and links regarding the concern of urban chickens and lead paint!

-Background/ What is the concern?
+What is the Concern with Urban Chickens

 Historically, farm buildings were painted with non-toxic “milk paint.”
 Farmers have long known the damage that lead paint can do to their livestock.
 Many farm animals’ systems are more delicate than those of humans, so exposure to lead paint can quickly result in death – not a risk a farmer can afford.